-RCPK 150 Survey of Private, Commercial and Industrial Recreation and Industrial Recreation
+RCPK 150 Survey of Private, Commercial and Industrial Recreation (3 cr.)

 Designed to introduce the student to the specialized fields of Private, Commercial and Industrial Recreation.
 The course will emphasize career opportunities and specialized education needed to attain a position in this field.
 Lect.
 3 hrs. per wk.